Rick45/quick-arr-Stack/README.md

 ### Setup Radarr

 Radarr is a fork of Sonarr, made for movies instead of TV shows.
 For a good while I've used CouchPotato for that exact purpose, but have not been really happy with the results.
-Radarr intends to be as good as Sonarr !
+Radarr intends to be as good as Sonarr!

 #### Radarr Docker container